-Haemanthus deformis (Dwarf Haemanthus) s an evergreen bulbous plant with thick, fleshy roots and 2 or 4 broad, grey or greenish-grey leaves that are…
+Haemanthus deformis (Dwarf Haemanthus) is an evergreen bulbous plant with thick fleshy roots and 2 or 4 broad, gray or greenish-gray…

 Haemanthus is a genus of flowering plants in the family Amaryllidaceae.
 Members of the genus are known as Blood Lily and Paintbrush Lily.
 There are some 22 known species, native to South Africa, Botswana, Namibia, Lesotho and Swaziland.
 The genus was created in 1753 by Linnaeus.
 The name is derived from Greek words "haima" and "anthos", meaning "blood flower".

 Click on the photo or the name of the succulent plant for which you wish to see further information.